alecmuffett/eotk/docs.d/TEMPLATES.md

 * NEW_ONION

-Used only in template configs (`*.tconf` files) to show the point where a newly created onion and/or keyfile path should be inserted.
+Used only in template configs (`*.tconf` files) to show the point where a newly created onion address should be inserted.